emilyzhou112/emilyzhou112.github.io/index.md

 ## [Open Source GIScience Analysis](pages/open_gis.md)

 This section of the portfolio features project that apply advanced spatial statistics and focus on reproducibility in health and hazards geography.
-Using open-source tools like R, Python, and PostgreSQL, these projects cover topics such as respiratory disease prediction with remote sensing, COVID-19 healthcare access, water vulnerability in Tanzania, and social media analysis for disaster response, all emphasizing transparent and replicable research.
+Using open-source tools like R, Python, and PostgreSQL, these projects cover topics such as disease prediction with remote sensing, COVID-19 healthcare access, water vulnerability in Tanzania, and social media analysis for disaster response。

 ## [Cartographic and Urban Design](pages/cart_design.md)

-This section of the portfolio highlights a series of cartographic and urban design projects that explore historical and contemporary landscapes through innovative visualizations.
-The works include detailed reproductions of historic Philadelphia street scenes, architectural studies of iconic buildings in Burlington, and mapping exercises focusing on accessibility, conservation, and sustainable development.
-Each project emphasizes design elements such as texture, typography, and color theory, offering a balance between aesthetic appeal and spatial analysis.
+This section of the portfolio highlights a series of cartographic and design projects that explore historical and contemporary landscapes through visualizations.
+The works include detailed reproductions of historic Philadelphia street scenes, architectural studies of buildings in Burlington, and mapping exercises focusing on accessibility, conservation, and sustainable development.

 ## [Big Data Visualization](pages/data_viz.md)